Skip to main content

 • Make sure your dyer's outdoor exhaust door is not blocked or clogged.

-• Verify dryer vent hose is tightly connected to inside wall fitting.
+• Verify the dryer vent hose is tightly connected to both the inside wall fitting and the dryer.

 • Minimize clothes drying time.
 Use an auto moisture sensor on dryer if available.